ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Shipping.EasyPost/README.md

 services.AddSingleton<IShipMethodCalculator>(easyPostCommand);
 ```

-Notice that the interface being used to register easyPostCommand are not specific to EasyPost.
-It is general to shipping rates and come from the upstream OrderCloud.Catalyst package.
+Notice that IShipMethodCalculator is not specific to EasyPost.
+It is general to shipping rates and comes from the upstream OrderCloud.Catalyst package.

 ## Usage